 SPECIAL EDITION FEATURING A MOTHER WHO RIDES A CYCLE

-Helen and her husband Derek, officially record cycling adventures in their blog uncoolcyclingclub.com where new experiences get published every fortnight.
+Helen and her husband Derek, officially record their cycling adventures in a blog uncoolcyclingclub.com where new experiences get published every fortnight.

 I guess I see myself as Uncool (not very cool or trendy) and I was wanting to connect with other people who love to ride their bicycles but may not be able to keep up with some of the faster cycling clubs.

 Our group is about supporting people who have persevered beyond the beginner stage of cycling but who may (like me) never be particularly fast or strong.

 Apart from running our cycling group, I also have a blog where I try to spread the word about wonderful cycling adventures in Australia.

 Yes, well my hat is not for everyone, but I wouldn’t be without it.
 I don’t wear it for faster rides on bitumen, but it’s fabulous for protecting your skin on days when you’re out on a rail trail or cycling through wineries.
 The other good thing about my cycling hat is it’s cheap and easy to make: DIY – How to make a Cycling Hat